 - Setting a minimum threshold for negative review stars to be shown

 A particularly powerful and useful feature included relates to performance management.
-One of the concerns some people have is that if every visitor loads up a page that contains thirty reviews, then that would translate to a huge number of HTTP requests to Google’s Reviews service, which could potentially harm site speed and ranking.
+One of the concerns some people have is that if every visitor loads up a page that contains thirty reviews, then that would translate to a large number of HTTP requests to Google’s Reviews service, which could potentially harm site speed and ranking.
 However, we have taken care of this with Transient.

 The Transient is set to automatically expire after a period of time, after which the new review data is fetched, and this happens at regular intervals.
 This ensures your reviews are kept up to date, but not by sacrificing server speed or HTTP requests.